peter7775/sql-graph-visualizer/README.md

-# SQL database visualisation as graph
+# SQL database conversion and visualisation as graph

 ## basic functionality:
 - conversion of part or the whole SQL database into Neo4j graph database with its subsequent visualization